felangel/bloc/docs/recipesflutternavigation.md

 ### UI Layer

-Let's take a look at how to take advantage of `Navigator`'s pages attribute to control the navigation flow our app.
+Let's take a look at how to take advantage of FlowBuilder to simplify the UI responses to state changes.

 [main.dart](_snippets/recipes_flutter_navigation/navigation2/main.dart.md ':include')